People's Party of Canada: 2019 federal election

-In the 2019 Canadian federal election, Bernier lost his own seat to a Conservative, and no People's Party candidates were elected.
-Bernier was the only People's Party candidate to come even close to winning; he won 28.4 per cent of the vote (a 20-point drop from 2015), and no other candidate won more than four per cent of the vote.
-The party received approximately 1.6 per cent of the popular vote nationwide.
+Ultimately, the party formed electoral district associations in 326 ridings, and ran candidates in 315 ridings, of Canada's total 338 ridings.
+In the 2019 federal election, Bernier lost his own seat to a Conservative, and no People's Party candidates were elected.
+Bernier was the closest People's Party candidate to come close to winning; he won 28.4% of the vote (a 20-point drop from 2015), and no other candidate of the party won more than 4% of the vote.
+The party received approximately 1.6% of the popular vote nationwide.
 According to the Canadian Press, the PPC may have cost the Conservatives some ridings but did not garner enough votes to affect the overall result.

 After the 2019 federal election

 On February 24, 2020, Elections Canada deregistered 38 of the party's EDAs for failing to comply with reporting requirements.
 The deregistered EDAs would not be able to accept contributions or issue tax receipts unless they remedy their status with Elections Canada and become re-registered.
-Two candidates, including Maxime Bernier ran for the Toronto Centre and York Centre by-election, following the resignations of Michael Levitt and Bill Morneau; however, both candidates were unsuccessful in their campaign, garnering less than 3.6 per cent of the popular vote in each riding, and other EDAs have voluntarily deregistered.
+Two candidates (including Maxime Bernier) ran for the Toronto Centre and York Centre by-election, following the resignations of Michael Levitt and Bill Morneau; however, both candidates were unsuccessful in their campaign, garnering less than 3.6% of the popular vote in each riding, and other EDAs have voluntarily deregistered.

 2021 federal election

 The PPC announced it would contest the 2021 federal election with the same platform it used in 2019 and Bernier running in his former riding of Beauce.
 The PPC also announced its opposition to further COVID-19 restrictions and lockdown measures, vaccine passports, and compulsory vaccinations as part of its campaign.

-The PPC gained around 5 per cent of the popular vote, an improvement on its 2019 result and surpassing the Green Party of Canada in terms of vote share, with some PPC candidates finishing a distant second in the ridings they contested, but the party did not see any candidates elected with Bernier again losing to the Conservatives in Beauce.
+The PPC gained around 5% of the popular vote, an improvement on its 2019 result and surpassing the Green Party of Canada in terms of vote share, with some PPC candidates finishing a distant second in the ridings they contested, but the party did not see any candidates elected with Bernier again losing to the Conservatives in Beauce.

 Following the election, some political scientists and commentators debated whether the PPC's slightly stronger performance contributed to the Conservatives under Erin O'Toole losing to the Liberals.
 This view was endorsed by Mainstreet Research CEO Quito Maggi and University of Toronto political science professor Nelson Wiseman, who posited that the PPC may have cost the Conservatives at least ten ridings.
 It has also been described as not a simple generalization, as significant amount of PPC support arose from non-Conservative voters.